LIONS-DLT/cjws/CJWS/PrescriptionScenario/README.md

 ### Requirements

 To test this process a valid PKI certificate is required.
+The data exchange service must be running and the corresponding URLs must be changed within the application source codes.